arrow-socfpga/arrow-high-speed-data-acquisition-kit/README.md

-Follow steps 6 through 7 to rebuild the reference designs used in the demonstration.
+## Follow steps 6 through 7 to rebuild the reference designs used in the demonstration.

 #### 6. Build the Hardware and Software Reference designs (Chapter 8)

 #### 7. Flash the Arria 10 GX Development kit (Chapter 9)

-link to arrow landing page

-link to ADI Engineer zone - fpga ref designs